José Oquendo: Coaching career

 Over the past few years Oquendo has interviewed for managerial positions with San Diego, Seattle, and the New York Mets.
 Also during the 2011 offseason he was interviewed for the managing position with the Cardinals.
 The spot would later go to Mike Matheny.

 On August 17, 2012, Oquendo was again ejected from a game for arguing balls and strikes.
 After a called strike to Jon Jay from Pittsburgh Pirates starter James McDonald, Oquendo came down the third base line to argue with home plate umpire Lance Barrett.
 He was immediately ejected from the game.
 Manager Mike Matheny came out to try to prevent further argument while Oquendo kicked dirt across the plate.

 Oquendo developed "speed-feed" drills for the infielders.
 Besides lobbing the standard ground balls, Oquendo had third basemen Matt Carpenter and catching prospect Carson Kelly standing in foul territory about three paces away, bowling baseballs at a rapid pace until they grew tired and increased their endurance and improved footwork and positioning.

 On March 27, 2016, he was placed on medical leave of absence due to his injured right knee.
 He rehabilitated in Florida for the next few months.

 In 2017, Oquendo joined the Cardinals front office as a Special Assistant to the General Manager and as an instructor out of the Cardinals facility in Jupiter, Florida.
-He will work with minor league players in the Florida State and Gulf Coast Leagues as well as players in extended spring training and medical rehab.
+He worked with minor league players in the Florida State and Gulf Coast Leagues, as well as players in extended spring training and medical rehab.

-He rejoined the Cardinals at his third base coaching position on October 23, 2017.
+He rejoined the Cardinals at his third base coaching position on October 23, 2017, until being replaced by Pop Warner in 2019.